aldebaran/qibuild/doc/source/contrib/python/coding_guide.rst

 * Please use a spell checker when you write comments.
-Typos in comments are annoying and distractive, typos in doc strings are bad because we may generate public documentation from those doc strings one day.
+Typos in comments are annoying and distractive, typos in doc strings are bad because we generate public documentation from some of those doc strings.

 Doc strings
 ------------

 Right now the state of the docstrings inside qiBuild are quite a mess.
-But you should try to write docstrings as if all of then were going to be use with `sphinx autodoc extension <http://sphinx.pocoo.org/ext/autodoc.html>`_.
+But you should try to write docstrings as if all of them were going to be used with `sphinx autodoc extension <http://sphinx.pocoo.org/ext/autodoc.html>`_.

 So the canonical docstring should look like: